Taiwolawal/DevSecOps-CICD/README.md

 ```

 # Secure access to our servers (AWS SSM)
+- Close SSH port completely, and have no static SSH keys
+- Use AWS authentication and authorization mechanism for server access

 To secure access to our servers (App-server & Gitlab-runner server), we need to close SSH port.
 To connect to our instances securely we will be using using AWS system manager to provide a safe and secure access to our servers.

 Connect to the Gitlab-Runner server via SSH for now and run the following command ``` sudo systemctl status snap.amazon-ssm-agent.amazon-ssm-agent.service ``` to confirm if we have amazon-ssm-agent running on the server, which it is.